embEDUx/documentation/src/usage/usage.md

 products to your hardware.

 ### Flashtool
-You can [deploy your builds to hardware in a semi-automated manner using the flashtool](../usage/flashtool.md).
+You can deploy your builds to hardware in a semi-automated manner using the [Flashtool](flashtool.md).
 Please note that to deploy a complete system, successful builds of all products need to be available.
 This means, single products can be built and deployed if there are previous successful builds for the target platform.